 Golf at Dalmahoy dates back to the 1920s, but the fabulous manor house is much older.
 It was built in the late 1720s, for the Earl of Morton, and, in 1990, it was extended and converted into a hotel and country club.

 The East course was designed by the great James Braid, and it’s set amongst 1,000 acres of rolling, wooded parkland.
 It’s a glorious setting, affording fine views of the nearby Pentland Hills.
 Dalmahoy has a mixed parkland and moorland feeling, with hilly ground in places.
 The slopes can make for some challenging lies.

-There are some great holes to be played, especially on the back nine.
+There are some solid holes to be played, especially on the back nine.
 The 17th, ominously named “The Wee Wrecker”, will test your skill and courage.
-It’s a heavily bunkered course, and this tough par three is no exception – five huge bunkers guard the green – a challenging and exacting tee-shot is required.
+The East is a heavily bunkered course, and this tough par three is no exception – five huge bunkers guard the green – a challenging and exacting tee-shot is required.

 Concentration is needed at the tree-lined 18th, a long par four.
 A solid, straight drive will leave a tough approach shot across a gorge to a well-bunkered green.